Zenderg/hookah-db/.kilocode/rules/memory-bank/context.md

 ## Current State

 **Status:** PostgreSQL 18.1 migration completed.
 Database is running with all tables created with UUID types.
-Application successfully connected to PostgreSQL. **All migration phases completed.**
+Application successfully connected to PostgreSQL. **All migration phases completed.
+README.md documentation created.**

 The project structure has been successfully initialized with all necessary files and directories.
 Dependencies have been installed and the application startup has been verified.
 The memory bank contains comprehensive documentation covering: